prncss-xyz/my-schedule/README.md

 # My Schedule

-Custom script to calculate a personal daily schedule relative to sunset time and activate a LIFX lamp accordingly.
+Custom script to calculate a personal daily schedule relative to local sunset time and activate a LIFX light accordingly.

 Concepts:
 - physical computing